 Our tailored curriculum provides the challenges and encouragement that students need to thrive and develop at their own pace.
 The academic program for learning is inquiry based, rigorous and inclusive of all students.
 The students are encouraged to become critical and creative thinkers, to problem solve, and to understand the connections between their learning and the real world.
 The students learning journey is a partnership between parents, students and the school.

 - Health and Physical Education

 - The Arts – Music, Drama, Visual Arts and Dance

 - Japanese (commencing in Year 3)

 Technology is an integral part of the curriculum and is embedded across all year levels.
-All students from Year 4 use individual iPads or laptops with students from Prep to Year 3 having access to class sets of iPads.
+Year 6 students have access to class sets of laptops.
+Year 5 students use individual iPads and students from Prep to Year 4 have access to class sets of iPads.
 More information about our iPad Program is available here.

 Students are assessed in meaningful and authentic ways.
 Assessment of their knowledge and skills is ongoing, with feedback provided to students and parents throughout the process to allow them to monitor their own progress and to continually strive to improve their learning outcomes.